quipucords/quipucords-ui/CONTRIBUTING.md

 #### Start writing code with local run
 This is a local run designed to function with minimal resources and a mock API.

+> There may be limitations to running this emulated API.
+Check with the team to understand any current limitations.

 1. Confirm you've installed all recommended tooling
 1. Confirm the repository name has no blank spaces in it.
 If it does replace that blank with a dash or underscore, the container tooling may have issues with unescaped parameter strings.
 1. Confirm you've installed resources through npm